Akio333/ArchMatic/README.md

     $   reboot

-### Initialize Xorg:
-At the terminal, run:

-    $   xinit

-On subsequent logins use:

-    $   startx

 Congrats!

-You should now have an Arch system running XFCE, with all the base packages that allow network connectivity, bluetooth, printers, etc., and a curated selection of applications.
+You should now have an Arch system running OPENBOX, with all the base packages that allow network connectivity, bluetooth, printers, etc., and a curated selection of applications.

-### Additional Resources

-I typically install the __[Arc Colora Themes](https://github.com/arcolinux/arcolinux-arc-themes)__.
-Just create a `.themes` folder in your home directory and place the Colora themes in there.